bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 Personally, I am finding that the "out of book" experience is helping me rediscover my childhood fascination with programming.
-Something dearly missed.
+Something I almost forgot I had.

 ## Building the Game

 Using Core.async I was able to build the game in a fairly straight forward manner.
 Addressing each part of the game sequentially as it came up.
-I made no real effort to be clever or use some new pattern.
-There are lot's side effects everywhere.
+I made no real effort to be clever.
+There are side effects everywhere.
 There are very few pure functions.

-Please keep in mind that I am still new to Clojure/ClojureScript.
-Writing this game is another exercise to help me learn more about the language, so take my Clojure idioms with a grain of salt.
+Writing this game is another exercise to help me learn more about Clojure and core.async, so take my Clojure idioms with a grain of salt.

-That being said I think this is a very reasonable way to write the game and as a bonus it works.
+That being said, I think this is a very reasonable way to write the game and as a bonus it works.

-This post is supposed to be a follow on to my [last post](http://rigsomelight.com/2013/07/18/clojurescript-core-async-todos.html).
-The game uses the same channel manipulation pattern as that post.
+This post is intended follow my [last post](http://rigsomelight.com/2013/07/18/clojurescript-core-async-todos.html).
+The code in this post uses the same channel manipulation pattern introduced in that post.
 The last post also introduces the core.async library and provides helpful links for learning Clojure/ClojureScript.

 ## Composing events